 She is trained in and experienced with GMPs, HACCP, FSSC 22000, SQF, and Internal Auditing/Risk Analysis, including program design, implementation, facility compliance, and training.
 She has completed the FDA-recognized FSPCA Lead Instructor courses in both Preventive Controls for Human Food and Foreign Supplier Verification Programs and regularly assists companies with FSMA compliance, including helping them through FDA investigations and preparation of their Food Safety Plans.
 Among her many skills, Erika has the unique ability to understand the scope of an operation and can logically develop a compliant Food Safety Management System in a non-traditional food handling facility, such as flavor manufacturers or distilleries, where the challenges are very different from those of more traditional food manufacturing.

-When she isn’t on the job, Erika can usually be found in her own kitchen, cooking and baking for her family of her husband Bob, four kids (ages 13, 11, 8, and 4), three dogs, three cats, and a fish.
+When she isn’t on the job, Erika can usually be found in her own kitchen, cooking and baking for her husband Bob, four kids, three dogs, and three cats.

 We are glad to welcome Erika to D. L. Newslow & Associates, Inc. where she is working as Director of Compliance Training and Education.